Graphene (2018 - now)

 I gave a talk on visual regression testing approaches at React Sydney.
 The library is slowly getting traction as visual regression testing is becoming more popular (+8,000 weekly downloads in May 2020).

 CircleDash is a performance dashboard for CircleCI.

-We use CircleCI at Airtasker.
-We found that CircleCI's "Insights" view isn't quite as flexible as we needed.
+I built CircleDash at Airtasker because we found that CircleCI's "Insights" view isn't quite as flexible as we needed.

 CircleDash offers a better way to visualise performance of specific jobs.
 This was instrumental in unlocking significant performance improvements and cost savings for various test suites at Airtasker.